lewagon/dotfiles/04-Front-End/02-CSS-components/04-Activity-feed/README.md

 ## Background & Objectives

-Build [an activity feed](http://lewagon.github.io/html-css-challenges/13-activity-feed/) like the [Dribbble](https://dribbble.com/activity) one.
+Build [an activity feed](http://lewagon.github.io/html-css-challenges/13-activity-feed/) similar to Dribbble's one.

-1. Create your avatar CSS component.
+1. Create your `avatar` CSS component.
 2. Implement your tabs and your notification design in `tabs.css` and `notification.css`.

 But first, **read all the instructions**!